boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 If you sort based on a date field and its mapping ignores malformed values then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
 For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result in the list.

-> Remember that scoring varies between nodes on the same cluster
+> Remember that scoring varies between shards on the same cluster

 Because of the above you may want to try to smooth out the scoring.